ginnymortensen/MGPipe/README.md

 # MGPipe: _MetaGenomics Pipeline_

 This shotgun metagenomics pipeline processes raw short read paired-end reads into usable microbiome data, suitable for postprocessing.
-The pipeline performs quality control of sequences (trimming via FASTP and host removal via bowtie2), taxonomic profiling (via Kraken2 and Bracken), and functional profiling (via HUMAnN3).
+The pipeline performs quality control of sequences, host genome sequence removal, taxonomic profiling, and functional profiling.
+This pipeline is meant to provide beginners with a seamless tool to achieve basic microbiome analyses.

 ## Table of Contents
 - [Installation](#installation)